Tanzania

 The categories of depreciable assets and their tax depreciation rates are set out in the table below.

 Expenditures on plant and machinery are generally written off on a reducing-balance basis at rates of 37.5%, 25%, or 12.5%, depending on the category of the asset.
-Certain plant and machinery for manufacturing, fish farming, and tourist hotels benefit from a 50% allowance in the first year, with the normal rates applying to the remaining balance in subsequent years.
+Certain plant and machinery for manufacturing, fish farming, and tourist hotels benefit from a 50% allowance equally enjoyed in the first and second years, with the normal rates applying to the remaining balance in subsequent years.
 There is an immediate write-off of expenditures on plant and machinery used in agriculture.

 Expenditures on buildings qualify for a depreciation allowance of 5% per year on a straight-line basis.
 For intangible assets, the write-off is over the useful life of the asset.